 4. Environment damage: Because of our growing population, we need to create more living space and produce more “stuff”.
 This has steadily created an imbalance in the eco-system because we neglected to keep the effects of our actions in check.
 The fallout from the policies that we’ve implemented in the name of profit has led to severe damage of the environment in the form of deforestation, pollution, a loss of biodiversity, and oceanic dead zones.

-Now that you’re aware of the pertinent global issues, all you need to do is to get in touch with your humanity and figure how you can use your talents and skills to contribute in some way.
-You certainly can’t right all the wrongs in the world, but at the end of your journey, you want to be able to say that your being here made the world just a little bit better.
+Now that you’re aware of the pertinent global issues, all you need to do is figure how you can use your talents and skills to contribute.
+You can’t right all the wrongs in the world but you can do just enough to say that you made the world just a little better by living on it.

 All my best on your journey,